By Pam Kendall, Senior Analyst

 The world we live in today often lends itself to an “us versus them” mindset, a “me versus everyone else” attitude.
-Rather than being celebrated, differences are often used to divide.
-While race, gender, and political affiliation (just to name a few) typically receive the most attention, we often forget about another very common division… age.
+Rather than being celebrated, differences are frequently used to divide.
+While race, gender, and political affiliation (to name a few) typically receive the most attention, we usually forget about another widespread division… age.
 And this division is never more apparent than in an open office.
-Baby boomers, Generation Xers, and millennials all trying to co-exist and thrive in a workplace where they are expected to share space.
+Baby boomers, Generation Xers, and millennials are all trying to co-exist and thrive in a workplace where they are expected to share space.
 Is it even possible?

-Before you continue reading, I should probably come clean about one important fact.
-I know a woman never reveals her age (a rule that is a little outdated, in my opinion), but I’m 34 (born in 1983) which technically makes me a millennial.
+Before you continue reading, I should come clean about one crucial fact.
+I know a woman never reveals her age (a rule that is a little outdated, in my opinion), but I’m 34 (born in 1983), which technically makes me a millennial.
 I admit that reluctantly because there are a lot of negative characteristics that typically get associated with the millennial generation.
 Maybe they (I mean… we) are simply getting a bad rap from the generation that came before us.
-I’m almost certain Generation Xers would say they got a bad rap from the baby boomers and the baby boomers would say they got a bad rap from “the greatest generation,” and so on.
+I’m almost certain Generation Xers would say they got a bad rap from the baby boomers, and the baby boomers would say they got a bad rap from “the greatest generation,” and so on.

 Perhaps it’s time we start looking at the similarities between generations rather than focusing on the differences.
-Better yet, let’s look at how our differences can actually help us work together to make the open office a more productive, better balanced workplace.
+Better yet, let’s look at how our differences can help us work together to make the open office more productive and better-balanced.

 Different Generations...Different Workplace Norms

 The workforce in a professional setting is typically made up of people between the ages of 22 and 65.
-That means people born in 1952 could be working alongside people born in 1995, encompassing three different generations!
-Generations that have grown up in different economic times, under different parenting styles, with vastly different technologies.
-How could anyone expect them not to be different in their personal lives and especially in the workplace?
+That means people born in 1952 could work alongside those born in 1995, encompassing three generations!
+Generations have grown up in different economic times, under different parenting styles, and with vastly different technologies.
+How could anyone expect them not to be different in their personal lives, especially in the workplace?

-How can you expect all these different walks of life to come together and work in a professional situation?
-How can you expect the older generations to un-learn the workplace norms from their earlier careers and embrace new workplace norms?
+How can you expect people from all these different walks of life to come together and work in a professional situation?
+How can you expect the older generations to unlearn the workplace norms from their earlier careers and embrace new workplace norms?

 Generational Differences...
 Yes, there are a Few